 • Cox, A., Marchington, M. and Suter, J. (2009) Employee Involvement and Participation: Developing the Concept of Institutional Embeddedness Using WERS2004, International Journal of Human Resource Management, Vol. 20(10), pp. 2150-2168.

-* The Hawthorne Effect further reading section is for members only.
-Please log in or subscribe to view the further reading of Hawthorne Effect.
+* The further reading section is for premium members only.
+Please contact us about accessing the further reading.